Having a different title and h1 text using templating in 11ty

 {{ content | safe }}

-If there is a h1 as a frontmatter data field it will be input into the h1 tag or else if there isn't one then it defaults to the title - simple and easy to manage.
+If there is a h1 frontmatter data entry then it will be input into the h1 tag.
+If there isn't one then the template defaults to using the title - simple and easy to manage.

 This way if I want to add a different h1 then I can add it to the frontmatter, build and deploy.